RWA Conference Conduct and Antiharassment Policy

 RWA seeks to provide a conference environment in which all participants feel safe and are treated with respect.
-In order to create that environment, harassment of any kind is prohibited.
+In order to create that environment, participants are expected to maintain appropriate standards of behavior by refraining from conduct that may be harmful to themselves, other participants, RWA staff, and/or third parties.

-- offensive comments related to race, color, ethnicity, national origin, age, gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, or religion;
+- Harassment, which is defined for the purposes of this policy to include (i) offensive comments related to race, color, ethnicity, national origin, age, gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, or religion; (ii) inappropriate physical contact; and (iii) unwelcome sexual attention;

 - deliberate intimidation, stalking, inappropriate photography or recording;

-Personal disagreements and differences of opinion, even if strongly worded, are not harassment.
+Personal disagreements and differences of opinion, even if strongly worded, will not be considered inappropriate conduct under this policy.

-Participants asked to stop harassment are expected to comply immediately.
+Participants asked to stop engaging in inappropriate behavior are expected to comply immediately.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the harassment hotline.
-If you are in danger, please contact hotel security or local law enforcement immediately.
+If an attendee believes they are being subjected to inappropriate conduct, or believes someone else is being subjected to inappropriate conduct, or have any other concerns, please contact the RWA hotline or RWA Executive Director.
+If an attendee or someone else is in immediate danger, please contact hotel security or local law enforcement immediately.

 Consequences for RWA Members

 A violation of this policy is a violation of the member Code of Ethics.
-RWA members who are accused of violation of this policy will be subject to the procedures and disciplines listed in section 6.6., may be barred from attending future conferences, and may be stripped of membership.
+RWA members who are accused of violation of this policy will be subject to the procedures and disciplines listed in the Code of Ethics.
+If it is determined a policy violation occurred, the RWA member may be barred from attending future conferences and/or may be stripped of membership.

 Consequences for Non-RWA Members

-Non-RWA members who are accused of violation of this policy will be subject to the procedures and disciplines listed in section 12.1., and may be barred from attending future conferences, and from future membership in RWA.
+Non-RWA members who are accused of violation of this policy will be subject to the procedures and disciplines listed in section 17.
+If it is determined a policy violation occurred, the non-RWA member may be barred from attending future conferences and/or from future membership in RWA.

 Required Contact Information

-All disseminated versions of the harassment policy will include the following contact information:
+All disseminated versions of the antiharassment policy will include the following contact information:

 Phone and email address for RWA hotline: 832-717-5200, Ext.
 124; firstname.lastname@example.org